raspberrypilearning/testing-vision/en/step_1.md

 One of the most famous examples of this can tell you whether a picture contains a cat, or a dog.
 The computer can do this because it has been shown thousands, of examples of what cats and dogs look like.
 From these, it builds a **model** — a set of rules for how to decide that an image contains a dog or a cat.
 It's important to note an image classification model trained only on cats and dogs will *always* guess that something is either a cat or a dog.
 These models can't recognise things they haven't been trained to recognise, and they can't decide that none of those things is in the image they're asked to classify.

 ### What you will make
 You will create a Python function for testing a computer's recognition of an object by supplying a photograph of that object and getting back the computer's guess at what it is.
 This will be a useful tool for you in future projects, to test the models you create and to get the results of others' models when using them as part of an application.
+You will use Google Colab — an online tool for writing and running machine learning programs — to create this project.

 ![The complete projec: A numbered list of fifteen items, mostly dog breeds, each followed by a percentage.
 Number thirteen is different — 'tennis_ball 1.60%'.
 A picture of a small dog appears below the list.](images/finished_project.png)